 - Sculpture lets older adults express themselves creatively without needing to use their vision – use modeling clay or sculpting sand

-- Some people with a little vision may also enjoy expressive painting (think broad strokes and abstract shapes) – use vivid colors against a contrasting background to make it easier to see
+- Some people with a bit of vision may also enjoy expressive painting (think broad strokes and abstract shapes) – use vivid colors against a contrasting background to make it easier to see

 - Many people enjoy smoothing out crumpled paper or tissue paper

-- Sorting is a wonderful activity that doesn’t require vision, just make the shapes different enough to be easy to distinguish – for example: a bag of mixed pasta shapes, coins, etc.
+- Sorting is an excellent activity that doesn’t require vision, making the shapes different enough to be easily distinguished – for example: a bag of mixed pasta shapes, coins, etc.

 9. Adaptive (modified) games

-- Matching shapes game with larger template for low vision
+- Matching shapes game with a larger template for low vision

 - Fun matching game with oversized cards showing various occupations

-- Giant-size dominoes can be used to play a variety of games, regular dominoes or matching type games your older adult invents
+- Giant-size dominoes can be used to play multiple games, regular dominoes, or matching-type games that aging adults invent.

 Recommended for you: